JuliaPlanners/PlanningDomains.jl/repositories/julia-planners/gridworld/README.md

 # Gridworld

 A minimal gridworld domain that makes use of array-valued fluents.
+The file `convert.jl` can be used to convert ASCII files into PDDL problems.